destroyedlolo/Majordome/Documentations/Database/SamplesCode/ArchiveDelta/ReadMe.md

-This example shows how to execute a database purging using **Delta** method.
+This example shows how to execute a database archiving using **Delta** method.

 # Context